- Overview of Safeguarding

 Gaining the views, wishes and feelings of the child is central to our safeguarding policy, and our team of staff in school, also carry out direct work with children, for example completing Voice of the Child.

-The Early Help Assessment will be passed to Starting Point, the county’s single point access for safeguarding referrals, where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and well-being of a child.
+The Early Help Assessment may be passed to Starting Point, the county’s single point access for safeguarding referrals, where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and well-being of a child.
 Where there are immediate safeguarding concerns, the case will be referred to Starting Point following consultation with the Designated Safeguarding Leads in School.

 We also provide support for individual pupils through the Derbyshire Positive Play and Nurture programme.
 We work closely with other agencies who can provide more specialist support for our families, for example, CAMHS and Crossroads.
 We can also signpost support groups and parenting courses on offer in the local area.